ontio/cyano-wallet/README.md

 ### What does it currently do

-- Create a wallet using mnemonics phrase
+- Create a wallet using mnemonic phrase
 - Encrypt a Private Key
-- Login with Mnemonics phrase, Private Key or a stored account.
+- Login with Mnemonic phrase, Private Key or a stored account.
 - Ledger support
 - Trezor support
 - View balance